-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.4 WASTE MANAGEMENT Impact Management Outcome: To ensure the corr rect handling, storage, transportation and disposal of general and hazardous waste.
-Indicator and Comp iance Mechanism: ning, records and signed attendance registers. tance Safety Data Sheets (SDS).
-Site-specific Wast e Management Plan (WMP). and safety disposal certificates (all waste streams). redness and response procedure. ion and reporting management procedure. vironmental and community incident and complaints management system register.
-Construction General Waste Management General waste generated as a result of construction and operational activities must be managed in accordance with the WMP.
-EOContractor OperationDecommissioning The WMP must ensure compliance with the EA, EMPr, NEM:WA, national norms and standards for waste management, national and provincial Waste Management Strategies.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.4 WASTE I MANAGEMENT , Impact Management Outcome: To ensure the corr rect handling, storage, transportation and disposal of general and hazardous waste.
+Indicator and Compl liance Mechanism: ning, records and signed attendance registers. tance Safety Data Sheets (SDS). e Management Plan (WMP).
+Relevant SANS C odes of Practice. and safety disposal certificates (all waste streams).
+Emergency prepar redness and response procedure. tion and reporting management procedure. vironmental and community incident and complaints management system register.
+Monitoring and au General Waste Management General waste generated as a result of construction and operational activities must be managed in accordance with the WMP.
+EOContractor ConstructionOperationDecommissioning The WMP must ensure compliance with the EA, EMPr, NEM:WA, national norms and standards for waste management, national and provincial Waste Management Strategies.
 Train and inform all onsite personnel regarding general waste minimisation, management and disposal as per the WMP referred to in Section 8.2 .
 Prohibit littering, burning and burying of waste onsite.
 Place an adequate number of labelled or colour coded general waste bins around the laydown area and at the construction site during construction activities to avoid littering.
 The bins must be emptied on a regular basis to ensure they do not reach capacity and waste must be disposed at a licensed disposal facility.